sacylkowski/README-generator/Develop/newREADME.md

   npm install

   ## Usage
-  hah
+  jkhagsd

   ## License
     Copyright (C) 2022
-  gf is licensed under GNU General Public License 2.0.
+    agsdjhs is licensed under Apache 2.0.
-  Read more about GNU General Public License 2.0 <a href="undefined">here</a>
+    Read more about Apache 2.0 <a href="https://opensource.org/licenses/Apache-2.0">here</a>

   ## Contributing
- isdf
+ kjasd

   ## Tests
- jdhkk
+ kjasda

   ## Questions
-  If you have any questions, please reach out on <a href="https://github.com/hassj/">GitHub</a> or you can <a href="mailto:sacylkowski@gmail.com">E-mail me</a>.
+  If you have any questions, please reach out on <a href="https://github.com/kjahsd/">GitHub</a> or you can <a href="mailto:kjahsd">E-mail me</a>.